d-bl/MAE-gf/docs/tricks.md

 Groundforge accepts only stitch-instructions with at least one cross, so the stitch <span class="stch">do nothing</span> is not supported by Groundforge.
 The instruction <span class="stch">A1=t</span> will be translated into <span class="stch">A1=ct</span>.

-We have tried <span class="stch">ctctclllllctctc</span>  as a substitute for picots.
-Groundforge needs some time to generate this, and the result is not as expected.

 ### Diagrams
 <p align="center"><img alt="several types of drawings" src="https://maetempels.github.io/MAE-gf/images/gf%20picts.png"></p>